-Constant Description dbSecNoAccess The user doesn't have access to the object (not valid for Document objects). dbSecFullAccess The user has full access to the object. dbSecDelete The user can delete the object.
+Constant Description dbSecNoAccess The user doesn't have access to the object (not valid for Document objects). dbSecFullAccess The user has full access to the object. dbSecDelete The user can delete the object. dbSecReadSec The user can read the object's security- related information.

-dbSecReadSec The user can read the object's security-related information. dbSecWriteSec The user can alter access permissions. dbSecWriteOwner The user can change the Owner ubsec write owner property setting.
+dbSecWriteSec The user can alter access permissions. dbSecWriteOwner The user can change the Owner property setting.

-The following table lists the possible settings and return values for the Tables container.
+The following tables lists the possible settings and return values for the Tables container.

-Constant Description dbSecCreate The user can create new documents (not valid for Document objects). dbSecReadDef The user can read the table definition, including column and index information. dbSecWriteDef The user can modify or delete the table definition, including column and index information. dbSecRetrieveData The user can retrieve data from the Document object. dbSecInsertData The user can add records. dbSecReplaceData The user can modify records. dbSecDeleteData The user can delete records.
+Constant Description

+dbSecCreate The user can create new documents (not

+valid for Document objects).

+dbSecReadDef The user can read the table definition,

+including column and index information.

+dbSecWriteDef The user can modify or delete the table

+definition, including column and index

+information.

+dbSecRetrieveData The user can retrieve data from the

+Document object.

+dbSecInsertData The user can add records.

+dbSecReplaceData The user can modify records.

+dbSecDeleteData The user can delete records.

-The following table lists the possible settings and return values for the Databases container.
+The following tables lists the possible settings and return values for the Databases container.

-Constant Description dbSecDBAdmin The user can replicate a database and change the database password (not valid for Document objects). dbSecDBCreate The user can create new databases.
-This option is valid only on the Databases container in the workgroup information file (Systen.mdw).
-This constant isn't valid for Document objects.
+Constant Description

+The user can replicate a database and

+dbSecDBAdmin change the database password (not valid for

+Document objects).

+dbSecDBCreate The user can create new databases.
+This

+option is valid only on the Databases

+container in the workgroup information file

+(Systen.mdw).
+This constant isn't valid for

+Document objects.

-The user has exclusive access to the
+dbSecDBExclusive The user has exclusive access to the

 database.

+dbSecDBOpen The user can open the database.

-The user can open the database.
+ubbeebbopen The user can open the database.